Deformations of the connected sum of Gorenstein algebras: Pointed deformations

 since $(g)$ is the socle ideal and $\deg(g)=d$, Sequence \eqref {eq-gor4} is the unique element in $\Def(\Spec(B/(g))/ Y)(\kk)$.
 Hence, Sequence \eqref{eq-gor3} is an element in $\Def(\Spec(B/(g))/ Y)(A)$.
 Since the order of the argument is reversible, we get an isomorphism. \end{proof}

 Now we study the problem of deforming the closed embedding $\Spec(B/(g))\to Y$. \begin{notation} The closed subscheme $\Spec(B/(g))\to Y$ is denoted by $Y\#\emptyset$. \end{notation} The notation above is to be compared with definition of connected sum, Definition \ref{conn-defi}.
-Note that $Y\#\emptyset$ in general is not Gorenstein. \begin{lem} The nested Hilbert scheme $\Hilb_{m-1,m}$ admits a fractal structure at points described above. \end{lem} \begin{proof} The argument is the same as in Theorem \ref{fractal1}, but with the following diagram
+Note that $Y\#\emptyset$ in general is not Gorenstein. \begin{lem} The nested Hilbert scheme $\Hilb_{m-1,m}(\A^n)$ admits a fractal structure at point $[Y\#0,Y]$ such that $Y$ is uncleavable. \end{lem} \begin{proof} The argument is the same as in Theorem \ref{fractal1}, but with the following diagram

 \end{proof}

 The next step is to show that the forgetful functor

 with appropriate assumptions is smooth.